riQQ/Local-NLP-Backend/README.md

 Setup on phone
 ==============
 In the NLP Controller app (interface for microG UnifiedNlp) select the "Local NLP Backend".
-If using GmsCore, you can find in in microG Settings -> Location modules.
-Tap on backend name for configuration UI.
+If using GmsCore, you can find it in microG Settings -> Location modules.
+Tap on backend name for the configuration UI.

 When enabled, microG will request you grant location permissions to this backend.
 This is required so that the backend can monitor mobile/cell tower data and so that it can monitor the positions reported by the GPS.

 Note: The microG configuration check requires a location from a location backend to indicate that it is setup properly.
-However this backend will not return a location until it has mapped at least one mobile cell tower or two WLAN/WiFi access points, or data was imported.
+However, this backend will not return a location until it has mapped at least one mobile cell tower or two WLAN/WiFi access points, or data was imported.
 So it may be necessary to run an app that uses the GPS for a while before this backend will report information to microG.
 You may wish to also install a different backend to verify microG setup quickly.

 Collecting RF Emitter Data
 ======================